-6 DISCUSSION
+8 DISCUSSION

-6.1 Fostering Original Research while Preventing Misinformation
+8.1 Fostering Original Research while Preventing Misinformation

-Prior work pointed to problems with misinformation in online history communities [57, 58], a concern also voiced by our study participants.
+Prior work pointed to problems with misinformation in online history communities [82, 83], a concern also voiced by our study participants.
 In Photo Sleuth, we made design decisions explicitly to support accuracy and limit the spread of misinformation.
 One such decision was to give users the option to provide the original sources of identification to add credibility to their identification claims.
 Although this feature was optional, users took advantage of it for all but 36 of 386 pre-identified photos.

 A second design decision to promote accuracy was requiring all users to go through the entire pipeline, even if they believed they already knew the pictured soldier's name.
 A third, related design decision was asking users to separate the visual clues they could actually observe in the image (e.g., tagging visible rank insignia) from their interpretation of the clues (e.g., activating search filters for certain ranks).
-Both of these design decisions encouraged tagging of more objective visual evidence, with 401 of 602 unidentified photos and 445 of 560 identified photos receiving tags.
+Both of these design decisions encouraged tagging of more objective visual evidence, with 401 of 602 unidentified photos and 445 of 560 identified photos receiving tags in the first month.
 These interfaces allowed for clearer delineations between fact and opinion, and left room for reasonable disagreement.

 In the first month, users post-identified 75 unknown historical portraits, including 25 in the most difficult category (no inscription and no replica).
 This is promising evidence of the success of our approach - in P6's words, traditionally, "it's really rare that you can identify a non-identified image."
 However, 13 of the 88 post-identifications were judged by our expert as negative matches, indicating potential misinformation.
-In future work, we are exploring allowing users to express more nuanced confidence levels in their identifications, based on the the expert's 4-point Likert scale, as well as capturing user disagreements.
+In future work, we are exploring allowing users to express more nuanced confidence levels in their identifications, based on the the expert's four-point Likert scale, as well as capturing user disagreements.

-6.2 Building a Sustainable Model for Volunteer Contributions
+8.2 Building a Sustainable Model for Volunteer Contributions

 We observed substantial volunteer contributions to Photo Sleuth in its first month, even without typical incentive mechanisms like points and leaderboards.
-In interviews, participants described a variety of motivations for adding and tagging both unidentified and identified photos, ranging from making money to preserving history.
-Observing the usage numbers on our website, we are optimistic that we have built a sustainable model for volunteer contribution.
+In interviews, participants described a variety of motivations for adding and tagging both unidentified and identified photos, ranging from generating income to preserving history.
+Given the promising results from our initial one-month evaluation and longitudinal 11-month evaluation suggesting high-quality, steadily growing contributions from over 12000 registered users, we are optimistic that we have built a sustainable model for volunteer participation.